Yan0324/fallen_detection/README.md

 # fallen_detection
 a human body fallen detector based on mmpose

+1.instaslll mmpose

+2.to realize a demo

+3.。。。